August 1922

 Abbott (2019), pg 407

-Fighting between South Tipperary anti-Treaty forces (led by Dinny Lacey and Dan Breen) and pro-Treaty forces led by John Prout at Redmondstown.
+Fighting takes place between South Tipperary anti-Treaty forces (led by Dinny Lacey and Dan Breen) and pro-Treaty forces led by John Prout at Redmondstown.
 The use of 18-pounders by the pro-Treaty forces is decisive and Prout takes Clonmel.
 The anti-Treaty forces retire towards the Nire valley but with their forces largely intact.

 Hopkinson (1988), pg 169; McCarthy (2015), pg 110

-Ernest Blythe, acting Minister of Home Affairs, submits a memo to the cabinet of the Provisional Government saying that there was no likelihood of a united Ireland within a reasonable period of time and calls for a ‘peaceful policy’ towards the NI government including nationalists taking their seats in the NI parliament.
 He argues that even though this policy may fail, there was some hope and the aggressive policy had failed totally to protect Catholics.
 He says “all military operations on the part of our supporters in or against the North East should be brought to an end” and that all future pressure on Northern Ireland should be “absolutely normal and constitutional”.

-Phoenix (1994), pg 247; Litton (1995) pg s 107-108; Dooley (2017a), pg 108
+Phoenix (1994), pg 247; Litton (1995) pg s 107-108; Dooley (2017a), pg 108; Glennon (2020), pg 29

 Phoenix (1994), pgs 247-248